mozilla/glean/docs/dev/ffi/when-to-use-what-in-the-ffi.md

 structures, and combinations there-in).
 There are two options we recommend for these cases:

 1. Passing data as JSON.
-This is very easy, and useful for prototyping, however much slower, requires a great deal of copying and redundant encode/decode steps (in general, the data will be copied at least 4 times to make this work, and almost certainly more in practice), and can be done relatively easily by `derive(Serialize, Deserialize)`, and converting to a JSON string using `serde_json::to_string`.
+This is very easy and useful for prototyping, but is much slower and requires a great deal of copying and redundant encode/decode steps (in general, the data will be copied at least 4 times to make this work, and almost certainly more in practice).
+   It can be done relatively easily by `derive(Serialize, Deserialize)`, and converting to a JSON string using `serde_json::to_string`.

-   This is a viable option for test-only function, where the overhead is not important.
+   This is a viable option for test-only functions, where the overhead is not important.

 2. Use `repr(C)` structures and copy the data across the boundary, carefully replicating the same structure on the wrapper side.